Skip to main content Skip to navigation

 • Gender pay gap toolkit

-• How to use the toolkit
+• An introduction to the gender pay gap toolkit

-• Measure your gender pay gap
+• How to calculate your gender pay gap

 • Why you should take action

-• Develop an action plan
+• Develop your action plan and share your data

 • Organisations taking action